 Mental health has become a prominent topic of discussion in this year’s general election campaign, with Liberal Democrat leader Nick Clegg pledging “equality for people with mental health issues” and £3.5 billion of additional funding for care.

 But while this money would be used for new facilities, reducing waiting times and improving access to treatment – all cures – prevention is not addressed.
-Middlesex University’s Dr Zola Mannie, a Research Fellow in the School of Science and Technology, is one of those seeking to answer the important question:’Why do some people develop depression?’
+Middlesex University’s Dr Zola Mannie, a Research Fellow in the Faculty of Science and Technology, is one of those seeking to answer the important question:’Why do some people develop depression?’

 In my research I am investigating young people aged 18-21 years who have never been depressed.
 Within this age range I am interested in comparing those who have experienced childhood adversity and/or those with a depressed parent with those who have not experienced adversity or parental depression.
 By childhood adversity, I mean events such as parental/familial neglect, maltreatment and various forms of abuse before the age of 17 years.